The Pixel Insurance Policy: Why Hardware is Google’s Defensive Moat

 As an investor, you shouldn’t care if the Pixel outsells the iPhone 17.
 You should care that the Pixel exists as a functional fortress.
 Every Pixel sold is a user that Google doesn’t have to pay Apple to acquire.
 It is a hedge against a world where the “Default Search” agreement is ruled illegal or becomes too expensive to maintain.

 At Third Pole Markets, we don’t see the Pixel as a struggling smartphone.
-We see it as the only piece of ground Google truly owns in the mobile landscape.
+We see it as the only piece of ground Google truly owns in mobile.